marijnh/Eloquent-JavaScript/09_regexp.md

 {{index ["regular expression", grouping], grouping}}

-To use an operator like `*` or `+` on more than one element at a time, you can use ((parentheses)).
+To use an operator like `*` or `+` on more than one element at a time, you have to use ((parentheses)).
 A part of a regular expression that is enclosed in parentheses counts as a single element as far as the operators following it are concerned.

 ```